3C0D/obsidian-explorer-shortcuts/README.md

 ## Quick Help

-Press **h** while hovering over the file explorer to display a modal with a reminder of all available shortcuts.
+Press **Space + H** while hovering over the file explorer to display a modal with a reminder of all available shortcuts.

 ## Why Use Explorer Shortcuts?